(OPEN) Alert: Should Management be Held Accountable for Opendoor Shareholder Losses? Contact Johnson Fistel

-/EIN News/ -- SAN DIEGO, April 23, 2023 (GLOBE NEWSWIRE) -- Johnson Fistel, LLP is investigating potential claims on behalf of Opendoor Technologies Inc. (“Opendoor” or the “Company”) (NASDAQ: OPEN) against certain of its officers and directors.
+SAN DIEGO, April 23, 2023 (GLOBE NEWSWIRE) -- Johnson Fistel, LLP is investigating potential claims on behalf of Opendoor Technologies Inc. ("Opendoor" or the "Company") OPEN against certain of its officers and directors.

 If you are a current, long-term shareholder of Opendoor holding shares before December 21, 2020, you can click or copy and paste the link below in a browser to join this action: